hasura/graphql-engine/community/boilerplates/jwt-authentication-server/README.md

 }
 ```

-We can also use `/login` API to fetch the user token,
+We can also use `/login` API to fetch the user token:

 ```bash
 curl -H "Content-Type: application/json" \
      -d'{"username": "test123", "password": "test123"}' \